 Uzbekistan Welcomes Large Scale Solar Photovoltaic (PV) Projects

 /25th February 2019, RENEWABLE MARKET WATCHTM/ Uzbekistan plans five large scale solar photovoltaic (PV) by 2021.
 Energy security, affordability, and efficiency are key priorities of the government’s energy strategy, according to the recently published report Uzbekistan Solar Photovoltaic (PV) Power Market Outlook 2018÷2027.
 Uzbekistan is a promising country among CIS states for investors in solar photovoltaic (PV) energy due to its excellent solar irradiation potential and high fossil fuels dependency rate.
 The government has adopted policy and legal frameworks with clear goals to reduce energy intensity and losses, and enhance sector investments and institutional change.
 According to the Decree of the President of the Republic of Uzbekistan dated №4512 ’On measures for further development of alternative energy sources’, principal attention is being paid to broader use of solar energy and biogas.
-Uzbekistan exports 25% of its natural gas through its pipeline network of over 12,000 kilometers (km) and 250 gas compressor stations.
+Uzbekistan exports 25% of its natural gas through its pipeline network of over 12,000 kilometres (km) and 250 gas compressor stations.

 CURRENT POWER MARKET SITUATION